danielabar/svg-pluralsight/README.md

 `radialGradient` require a circle to be defined to set their outermost stop position at 100%, defined with cx, cy and r.
 Also requires a focual point for the innermost stop position at 0%, specified with fx and fy.
 If focal point is not defined, cx and cy values will be used.

+### Styling SVGs with CSS

+Attributes such as `fill` and `stroke` should be replaced with `class` and styled with css.

+Many SVG prsentation attributes are available to be styled using css.